usnistgov/mosaic/source/doc/MatlabAddon.rst

 Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The reference database file provided with MOSAIC is *eventMD-PEG29-Reference.sqlite*, located in the data folder of the source code root directory.
-This database contains the results of an analysis performed using the *stepResponseAnalysis* and consists of the data fields:
+This database contains the results of an analysis performed using the *adept2State* and consists of the data fields:

 .. code-block:: javascript